Eldorado Canyon holds some of America’s best classic climbs. Here’s all the intel you need from a local climbing guide who calls Eldo his backyard.

-You can’t visit Eldorado without trying water from Eldorado Springs.
+You can’t visit Eldorado without trying water from Eldorado Springs, it’s one of the unique things you must do in Colorado.
 Coming from an aquifer located 8,000 feet under the earth, it’s fed by rain and snowmelt on the east side of the Continental Divide.
 Near the entrance of the canyon, you can fill your bottles for fifty cents per gallon, which I highly recommend you do.

 You can also take a dip in history.
 Currently under renovation, there’s a swimming pool that utilizes the same artesian water to enjoy after a day of climbing.
 Built in 1905, it’s one the USA’s oldest swimming pools and worth competing with the summer crowds to swim in.

 Neptune Mountaineering is the go-to spot to rent or buy rock, ice and ski gear.
 It has an extensive guidebook selection and a coffee shop.
 Play it Again Sports, located a few doors down from Neptune, also offers used gear.

 One small note on gear: Be sure to pack small cams and micro nuts as you’ll definitely need it in Eldo!

 A few of my favorite local watering holes